g-jgreen/documentation/content/iothubs/google.md

 * Google Cloud Project
 * Access to Google Cloud IoT Core and Pub/Sub
-* Service account with admin rights to nr.
-2
+* Service account with admin rights to IoT Core and Pub/Sub
 * IoT connected device
 * Access to the Waylay platform